Summary

 Job Title: Technical Writer

-Accomplishments: Work with stakeholders and subject matter experts to define standard operating procedures for designing and building converged hardware platforms.
+Accomplishments: Collaborate with stakeholders and subject matter experts to define standard operating procedures for designing and building converged hardware platforms.

 Tools: Microsoft Office 360 (Word, PowerPoint), Microsoft Visio.